WarnerEngineering/tech-radar/README.md

 ## Who is the Technology Advisory Board (TAB)

-Our TAB is made up from team members of the CCOE, SRE, Platform, and Product teams
+Our TAB is made up from team members of the CCOE, SRE, Platform, Security and Product teams

 ## What's the structure of the Radar